juellsprott/Computational-Musicology/README.md

 The goal of this corpus is to create clusters within my corpus in order to analyze to what extend the artists mentioned encompass the genre of rap as a whole.
 This is done with the above 10 genres, however if required, additional genres that represent rap as well will be added later.

+Additionally, I would like to perform an analysis on some of the track-level features of the tracks within my corpus and compare them to one another, in order to look for a pattern between the artists I follow and the genre of hip hop.

 ### Representativeness of tracks

 First I will handle the artist section of my corpus.
 I believe the artists mentioned have created tracks for a long time, however they are mostly skewed towards more modern releases, rather than songs from say, before the 2000s.
 As such there is some lack of representation there.
 Also,  my list of artists only contains artist I have personally listened to.
 Generally speaking, most of these artist are quite popular worldwide, thus the section of my corpus lacks any of the less popular artists that are not popular outside of their home country or not popular at all.